Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Policies and Models

-Considering now the mean number of requests in the system $\sum_{i=1}^{\infty} i p_i$, where $p_i$ is given by Equation~(\ref{eq:pi}), note that
+\revTwo{Considering now the mean number of requests in the system $\sum_{i=1}^{\infty} i p_i$, where $p_i$ is given by Equation~(\ref{eq:pi}), note that

 and { } Note that in the first line of (\ref{eq:regroupingeq}), the original double summation is rewritten to group together all of the resulting terms that include the same power of $\lambda / (\lambda + 1/\Delta)$ as one of the factors.
-Applying~(\ref{eq:sumsoln}) and~(\ref{eq:regroupingeq}) with~(\ref{eq:pi}), the mean number of requests in the system is given by { } From Little's Law, the mean request response time $R$ is given by
+Applying~(\ref{eq:sumsoln}) and~(\ref{eq:regroupingeq}) with~(\ref{eq:pi}), the mean number of requests in the system is given by { } From Little's Law, the mean request response time $R$ is given by \revOne{}{the mean number of requests in the system divided by $\lambda$:}}{The mean number of requests in the system is given by $\sum_{i=1}^{\infty} i p_i$.
+Applying Little's Law and simplifying yields:}

-The cost $C$ is given by $\mu$ times the probability that the server is active or in setup or holding-on delay, i.e., by $\mu (1-p_{0I})$, yielding
+The cost $C$ is given by $\mu$ times the probability that the server is active or in setup or holding-on delay, i.e., by $\mu (1-p_{0I})$\revTwo{, yielding}{:}

 Two special cases of interest are: \\ 1) The holding-on delay $T$ is exponentially distributed ($k=1$):

 2) The holding on delay $T$ is deterministic ($k \rightarrow \infty$):